K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ## 18. Records, valuations, confirmations and periodic statements
 18.1.
 The Manager will keep or cause to be kept records of investments, sales, disbursements and other transactions carried out by the Manager on behalf of the Client under this Agreement in accordance with applicable law.

 18.2.
 The Manager shall provide periodic statements setting out certain details in relation to the activities undertaken and of the performance of the Portfolio during the reporting period.
-The periodic statement shall include all information required by the FCA Rules to be provided in such statements, including a statement of the contents and the valuation of the Portfolio, on a periodic basis which shall be [quarterly or monthly] or such other frequency permitted by applicable regulation and agreed with the Client.[^13]
+The periodic statement shall include all information required by the AMF Rules to be provided in such statements, including a statement of the contents and the valuation of the Portfolio, on a periodic basis which shall be [quarterly or monthly] or such other frequency permitted by applicable regulation and agreed with the Client.[^13]

 18.3.
 The basis of all valuations will be as stated in the first periodic statement unless otherwise notified.

 18.4.
 Without prejudice to Clause 13.4, the Manager will maintain its own records of the Portfolio and transactions relating to the Portfolio to enable it to assess at any date, without undue delay, their nature and value.
 The Client acknowledges that valuation levels for the assets of the Portfolio in the periodic statements provided by the Manager in respect of the Portfolio shall reflect the Manager’s good faith effort to ascertain fair market levels (including accrued income, if any) for the assets reasonably believed by the Manager to be held for the Portfolio based on pricing and valuation information believed by the Manager to be reliable.

 18.5.
-The Manager may rely on an external data provider, Counterparty, CCP, Trade Repository or other third party to supply information or data of any kind, including derivative valuations.
-The Manager accepts no responsibility whatsoever (whether in contract, tort or otherwise, except to the extent that any such responsibility cannot be excluded by law) for Losses to the Client incurred as a consequence of the external data provider, Counterparty, CCP, Trade Repository or other third party supplying inaccurate information or data.
+The Manager may rely on an external data provider, Counterparty, Trade Repository or other third party to supply information or data of any kind, including derivative valuations.
+The Manager accepts no responsibility whatsoever (whether in contract, tort or otherwise, except to the extent that any such responsibility cannot be excluded by law) for Losses to the Client incurred as a consequence of the external data provider, Counterparty, Trade Repository or other third party supplying inaccurate information or data.

 18.6.
 The Client acknowledges that variations in market conditions will mean that the prices shown in periodic statements and any other reports do not necessarily reflect realisable values.